Bhavesh27/progressive-web-app/README.md

      ```

-* Select options for project configuration (detailed instructions to be updated soon)
+* Select options for project configuration (like hosting and database)
 * To deploy files on server

      ```bash